Calculating Child Support

 Modifying Child Support

-Child support can generally be modified one time per year.
+Child support can generally be modified once per year.
 In rare circumstances, the court might modify child support more frequently.

 Common reasons to modify child support include: